EVERY TIME YOU BOOK A HOTEL IN DUBAI WE WILL GIVE MONEY BACK!

-1. Book your hotel on TheWalkDubai.com
+1. Book your hotel on TheWalkDubai.com.
+Make sure that you book through this website

 The Walk is a bustling waterfront promenade in the heart of Jumeirah Beach Residences (JBR).
 It boasts beautiful hotels and restaurants and is by far the most well-known and most recently developed area in Dubai.
 It is popular, mixing Arabic and western style entertainment where young and old, locals and western tourists like to take a stroll.
 Beautiful dancers and festive musicians provide extra character.
 Now the Walk is being transformed into a public art platform by a new project featuring 30 artists from the United Arab Emirates.
 It has become like an outdoor gallery with colourful vases, and stairs, benches and open floor works decorated with colourful paintings.
 During the warm summer months, The Walk seems deserted.
 As temperatures go up, people will spend most of their time indoors trying to avoid the heat.